List of Shadow Skill characters: Fia Arcana

-Fia Arcana (フィアー・アルカナ, Fiā Arukana), also known as Faulee (フォウリィー, Fourii) and later takes the title Faulink Meijer the Plasmatizer (ブラズマタイザー・フォウリンクマイヤー, Purazumataizā Fourinku Maiyā), is the daughter of a famed Sui Rem, a sorcerer who uses magical talismans in battle, who was also a master of Shadow Skills.
+Fia Arcana (フィアー・アルカナ, Fiā Arukana), also known as Faulee (フォウリィー, Fōryī) and later takes the title Faulink Meijer the Plasmatizer (ブラズマタイザー・フォウリンクマイヤー, Purazumataizā Fōrinku Maiyā), is the daughter of a famed Sui Rem, a sorcerer who uses magical talismans in battle, who was also a master of Shadow Skills.
 One of the laws of the Sui Rem states that when one's master is slain, their disciple(s) must cast off their name until the master has been avenged.
 Because of this, Fia changed her name to Faulink Maya ("Faulee" for short), later gaining the nickname "Plasmatizer".

 When she first met Elle, Fia resented her and looked at her as a rival.
 However, when news came that Elle had killed her father in battle, that sense of rivalry turned to rage.

 Eventually, she managed to hunt down Elle and confront her.
 During the battle Faury attempted to kill Elle using the Nothingness Talisman, a forbidden spell known only to the Arcana family, but the mine collapsing as a result of the fight precluded this, trapping Faury under debris to where she could not escape.
 Surprisingly, Elle rescued her and carried her out of the mine.
 Faury, now beginning to have doubts as to Elle's guilt, decided to accompany her and see what kind of person Elle was.

 In the following years, Faury became good friends with Elle and would often act as an older sister figure.
 She looked at Elle as a child of light, loved by the gods, while herself as a child of darkness who envied the light.
 She looked out for Elle as her conscience.

 It is later revealed that it was not Elle who had killed her father, but Louie Francil, another disciple of her father.
 He tells them that he had intended for Faury and Elle to kill each other so that he alone could claim the inheritance of his master's powers and title.
 Gau overhears this and fights and defeats Louie, blasting him off the cliff where they stood overlooking Elle and Faury, consequently aborting their own battle.

 From then on, Faury's friendship with Elle became even stronger.
 In the manga, it was emphasized that Faury was a bad cook, and was also revealed later in the series (after the point where the anime ends) that she was also married.
 Her husband's name was Woaks Porelo, and it was revealed that they had married in Juliannes 4 years previous, when Faury was 15.
 Her reason for leaving him had been because of her father's murder, and subsequently Faury's search for Elle.